DavidWells/video-app/readme.md

 This electron app boots up your webcam and places it in an always on top window.

-I use this for video tutorials to place my mug in them.
+I use this for video tutorials and to check my hair·do before jumping on calls.

 # Technologies used